 Modified Therapeutic Community (Substance Abuse Program)

-The Division of Mental Health Substance Abuse Program is based on a form of a treatment know as a modified therapeutic community (TC).
+The Division of Mental Health Substance Abuse Program is based on a form of a treatment known as a modified therapeutic community (TC).
 The concept for this type of program comes from research that shows that a group living together, moving towards a common goal, and isolated as much as possible from negative influences, can achieve more than other types of programs aimed at modifying behavior.
 All staff associated with the program are trained in how their behavior can help participants achieve their stated goals of moving toward permanent sobriety and recovery.
 Additionally, all inmates will learn how to appropriately interact within an interpersonal context so that they will no longer alienate those who may provide valuable assistance in reintegrating into society.
-The overall atmosphere that exits within the program is one in which all staff and participants seek to notice and encourage positive change (catching someone doing something right) instead of only noticing negative behavior.
-Additionally, it has been shown that encouragement and support of peers is just as valuable as feedback from staff in promoting proper attitudes and behavior change.
+The overall atmosphere that exists within the program is on in which all staff and participants seek to notice and encourage positive change (catching someone doing something right_ instead of only noticing negative behavior.
+Additionally , it has been shown that encouragement and support og peers is just as valuable as feedback from staff in promoting proper attitudes and behavior change.

 This type of program differs from most residentially based corrections programs in that it requires participants to adopt a "brothers keeper" focus and attitude.
 This means that instead of someone minding their own business while being aware of another's rule violations and doing nothing that the person will actively bring to the wrong doers attention the infraction being committed.
 Therefore, the rule violator will have a new awareness of their behavior and have a chance to correct things before more serious consequences could be generated.
 Additionally, inmates are taught that one individual's behavior will have consequences for the whole community since others in the community generally have an awareness of what is going on around them and they have a responsibility to stop behavior that can threaten the safety and integrity of the whole community.

-This type of program differs in that most of the “treatment” occurs in groups and meetings instead of classes.
-Passive learning in a classroom has it’s place but more effective growth occurs through active and participation in the program.
+This type of program differs in that most of the "treatment" occurs in groups and meeting instead of classes.
+Passive learning in a classroom has it's place but more effective growth occurs through active learning and participation in the program.

 This type of program is only successful for those individuals willing to admit that their old way of thinking and behaving will only continue to bring them to prison or lead to death.
 Extremely criminally minded individuals will not be able to tolerate the expectations of this type of program.
 The staff actively screen for evidence of this type of attitude and the correlated resistance to change and remove these elements from the program so that those participants who are serious about the program have a safe place to work on the recovery that will keep them sober and free.